i-am-rut/React-Patterns/weather-app/README.md

 # 🌦️ Weather App

 A simple React weather app that uses the **OpenWeatherMap API** and the **browser's geolocation API** to show real-time weather information for your current location or any city you search.
+The app also uses useState and useEffect hooks extensively in order to maintain workflow of sequential actions.

 ---